dietschc/csc450-group3-capstone/frontend/README.md

 ### `npm start`

-You should be able to access the app at this point from your web browser by visiting http://localhost:3000:
+You should be able to access the react app at this point from your web browser by visiting http://localhost:3000:

 ### `http://localhost:3000`